qiaeru/phpbb-language-fr/language/fr/README.md

 #### Update the language package

 When a new version of the forum software is released and your board is updated, only the default British English language package will be up-to-date.
-That is why you will need to obtain the updated French language package from the download locations listed at the top of this page.
+That is why you will need to download the latest French language package version.

 Once the French language package downloaded, you just have to extract the compressed archive, upload the *language/* and *styles/* folders to your server and replace the existing files.
 This will update the French language package.